Microsoft Surface Go

 That said, to get the most out of the Go with Windows 10 you do need a keyboard.
 You could use Windows 10 on-screen keypad but in use with Windows 10 it is at best a pain.

-If someone had told me in the past that Microsoft would be making such excellent hardware, I’d have laughed, yet when it comes to PC hardware, they’re shaping up as the brand to beat.
+If someone had told me in the past that Microsoft would be making such excellent hardware I’d have laughed, yet they’re shaping up as the brand to beat.
 In fact, the Go would be unbeatable if Microsoft would just bundle the Type Cover.

 The final travel spec that matters with the Go is battery life.
 It managed just shy of 9-hours in tablet mode playing Sky GO and YouTube content.
 This decreases noticeably once the Type Cover is attached.
 Knocking out docs and wasting time on the web saw the Go conk out after just under four hours.
 For use on a plane to watch movies and TV shows or catch music, battery life was fine and, realistically, who works on a plane for more than three hours at a stretch?